IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes of caution:** Screening technology performance will typically suffer if only fugitive emissions are being targeted due to the confounding presence of design (e.g., vented) emissions.
 Results from simulations of screening technologies that do not consider venting are therefore optimistic and unlikely to be representative of true reductions.
 When vented emissions are considered, it will change what facilities are selected for follow-up by screening technologies.

-## count\_file

-**Data type:** Character string that specifies the name of the csv count file.

-**Default input:**&quot;leak\_counts.csv&quot;

-**Description:** The count\_file specifies the number of leaks expected to be found at a facility.
-It is a distribution of leak counts that is sampled once for each facility during initialization.
-At the bare minimum, the csv contains a single column with the heading name _counts_.
-Each cell contains an integer representing the number of leaks found during a single LDAR survey.
-For many applications, this single column may be sufficient.
-Additional columns can be included if &#39;intelligent&#39; sampling of leak counts is to be used.
-These fields must have matching fields in the infrastructure\_file.
-Examples include facility type, production type, company, and so on.
-Beyond column A (_counts_), any column headings can be used, and all data contents are treated as character strings (category labels).

-**Notes on acquisition:** It is important that count data are collected using the same instrument that is used to collect leak rate data (i.e., both collected using M21 or both collected using OGI).
-Ideally, count and leak data would be collected at the same time and for the same sites (see leak\_file below).

-**Notes of caution:** The count distribution should include a zero for each leak-free facility that was visited during the collection of empirical data.
-For &#39;supplemental&#39; columns (columns B and onward), the number of leaks required for the distribution should increase exponentially for each new column, because count sampling will become increasingly specific.
-Categories must also be sufficiently exhaustive to be representative.
-For example, in the table below, each time a natural gas facility with type 361 is sampled, only a single option exists, so the leak count sampled for the new facility will be 1.
-If the facility type is 311, then the number of leaks sampled could be 6 or 8.
-If a facility is input to the infrastructure\_file that is subtype 341 and gas, or subtype 401, an error will be returned, as a matching input distribution cannot be generated.

 ## infrastructure\_file

 **Data type:** Character string that specifies the name of the csv file that contains all of the required data on the facilities that comprise the LDAR program.